 I had my previous car for 9 years.
 In fact it was only my second car.
 The first car I had – my trusty Ford Fiesta I had even longer!
 I believe in taking pride in looking after a car and keeping up to date with timely maintenance.
 This will save you money in the long run, as well as extending your car’s life.
 Plus helping to limit costly breakdowns.
+I found with my old fiesta it was handy to know knowlege of welding like this Pro Welder Guide to fix those rusty bits!

 Here is a list of my tips to help with the maintenance of looking after your car: